Netcracker/KubeMarine/documentation/Kubecheck.md

 This test checks that the configured generic packages are installed on all nodes, has equal version and this version corresponds with cluster.yaml.

-##### 212 Thirdparties hashes

-*Task*: `thirdparties.hashes`

-This test checks that configured thirdparties hashes are equal to actual files hashes on nodes.

 ##### 207 Pods Condition

 *Task*: `kubernetes.pods`